brave/qa-resources/wikitemplate-IPFS.md

 ## Peers

-- [ ] Prerequisites: Brave local node launched and local gateway configured on two machines, locally networked (LAN, can be over Wi-Fi).
+- [ ] Prerequisites: Brave local IPFS node launched and local gateway configured on two machines, locally networked (LAN, can be over Wi-Fi).

    ### `Adding`; see [issue 15567](https://github.com/brave/brave-browser/issues/15567#issuecomment-867983572) for full setup steps

    - [ ] Verify when you go to `brave://settings/ipfs/peers` and click on the `Add` button, it prompts you to enter a new peer-connection string.
 Confirm that entering an incorrect string yields `This name is not valid` upon clicking `Submit`.
 (Acceptable ones are only CIDs or something like `**/p2p/**` format.)
    - [ ] Verify if a peer is added and node is started, it proposes to restart node to apply changes.
-   - [ ] Verify the Brave local node is restarted by clicking `Restart` button; happen it shows error message and suggests to see more on diagnostic page.
+   - [ ] Verify the Brave local IPFS node is restarted by clicking `Restart` button; happen it shows error message and suggests to see more on diagnostic page.
    - [ ] Verify that `Peering.Peers` section of IPFS node config file got updated (either via `My Node → Settings → IPFS Config` or by manually inspecting `brave_ipfs/config` file).

    ### `Removing`